MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

 ```
 [v1_enum]
 typedef enum COREWEBVIEW2_TEXTURE_STREAM_ERROR_KIND {
-  /// CreateBuffer/Present and so on should return failed HRESULT if
+  /// CreateTexture/PresentTexture and so on should return failed HRESULT if
   /// the texture stream is in the stopped state rather than using the
   /// error event.
 But there can be edge cases where the browser process
   /// knows the texture stream is in the stopped state and the host app
   /// process texture stream doesn't yet know that.
 Like the 10 second issue
   /// or if the script side has stopped the stream.
   COREWEBVIEW2_TEXTURE_STREAM_ERROR_NO_VIDEO_TRACK_STARTED,
-  /// The TextureBuffer already has been removed using CloseBuffer.
+  /// The texture already has been removed using CloseTexture.
-  COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_ERROR,
+  COREWEBVIEW2_TEXTURE_STREAM_ERROR_TEXTURE_ERROR,
   /// The texture to be presented is already in use for rendering.
-  /// Call GetAvailableBuffer to determine an available TextureBuffer to present.
+  /// Call GetAvailableTexture to determine an available texture to present.
-  /// The developer can technically call PresentBuffer multiple times,
+  /// The developer can technically call PresentTexture multiple times,
-  /// but the first call make input TextureBuffer "in use" until the browser
+  /// but the first call make input texture "in use" until the browser
-  /// renders it and returns the buffer as "recycle" so that it can be a member of
+  /// renders it and returns the texture as "recycle" so that it can be a member of
-  /// available buffers.
+  /// available textures.
-  COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_IN_USE,
+  COREWEBVIEW2_TEXTURE_STREAM_ERROR_TEXTURE_IN_USE,
 } COREWEBVIEW2_TEXTURE_STREAM_ERROR_KIND;

 /// This is ICoreWebView2StagingEnvironment that returns the texture stream interface.